Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 OPTING TO STAY FRENCH

-Most of those who decided to leave were from the better-off classes, the liberal professions, usually urban, as well as young men wishing to avoid compulsory military service in Prussia.
+Many of these were artists.
+Most who decided to leave were from the better-off classes, the liberal professions, usually urban, as well as young men wishing to avoid compulsory military service in Prussia.

 In just a few years, Nancy's population had doubled with the influx of new residents.